lee2sman/p4va-spring2019/week12/README.md

 # Homework

-1. Make a generated postcard, card, poem page or similar.
-The page should have some visual elements and emphasize the creation of an algorithmically-created story, poem, letter, haiku, etc. Pay attention to typography, sizing, composition.
-Use a corpora source to that will lead to fruitful results.
+1. Make a generated postcard, card, concert flyer/poster, poem or similar.
+Select custom font(s) and algorithmically create a story, poem, letter, concert lineup, haiku, etc. Pay attention to typography, sizing, composition.
+Use a corpora source that will lead to fruitful results.
 2. Create a project pitch for your final project.
 This should include a 3 paragraph description.
 Make sure to cite 3 research references for your work, at least one of which should be an artist that inspires your project.
 Put this information in a slideshow format with at least 3 slides and be prepared to present a short 5 minute presentation of your idea to get feedback on.